bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/p/PercentageOfExtensionWalkside_3i77mX6eH5nPTZZ1wiuSV5/Documentation.md

-Length of the section of the site where the path is present / [%]
+Length of the extension where the path is present.
+It is described by the percentage of the extension.